Differentiable Acoustic Radiance Transfer: Introduction

-\paragraph{Contribution} In response, we propose DART, a differentiable implementation of ART that supports end-to-end optimization of the material properties via gradient descent.
-The primary challenge of implementing DART is the high computational cost --- ART achieves its noted efficiency only when its materials remain fixed at runtime, a condition that does not hold during optimization.
-We address this by introducing various techniques, e.g., kernel factorization, frequency-domain formulations, and sparse storage/operations, and achieve tractable efficiency on the GPU, without sacrificing the ART's flexible material parameterization.
-We apply DART on a variant of the acoustic field learning task: we predict the time-energy response of a novel source-receiver pair from given observations.
-Due to its grounded nature, DART performs favorably over the baselines, both differentiable acoustics \cite{wang2024hearing} and neural networks \cite{su2022inras, lan2024acoustic}, across various challenging scenarios, including: a sparse ($4$ to $48$) measurement setup, multi-room scenes with diverse acoustic characteristics \cite{mckenzie2021acoustic}, and evaluating on completely unseen source and receiver regions.
-We also analyze DART's robustness to geometry distortion, perform ablations, and report its computational cost.
-We open-source our implementation for room acoustics and machine learning research: \url{https://github.com/sh-lee97/dart}.
+To fill this gap, we propose DART, a differentiable implementation of ART.
+The primary challenge of realizing DART is the high computational cost; ART achieves its noted efficiency only at runtime when its materials remain fixed, a condition that does not hold during optimization.
+We overcome this challenge by introducing multiple techniques, including kernel factorization, frequency-domain formulations, and sparse storage/operations.
+As a result, we significantly reduce memory and computational cost while retaining flexible material parameterization.

+We evaluate DART on a variant of acoustic field learning: we predict a time-energy response (called the \emph{echogram}) of a novel source-receiver pair from given observations, rather than the full RIR waveform.
+While this task might appear simpler, our investigation reveals that it is still highly challenging in many practical scenarios, such as sparse measurements (from $4$ to $48$), multi-room scenes with diverse acoustic characteristics, and evaluation on unseen source/receiver regions.
+Existing baselines, such as the differentiable image-source method \cite{wang2024hearing} and neural network-based approaches \cite{su2022inras, lan2024acoustic}, struggle in these settings, often failing to beat simple nearest-neighbor or linear interpolation.
+On the other hand, due to its grounded physical formulation, DART consistently shows strong performance.

+We also analyze DART in depth.
+We explore and compare different material parameterizations and reveal the importance of flexible material properties.
+We test DART's robustness to geometric distortion, validate design choices through ablation studies, and assess its computational and memory costs.
+Finally, we share our implementation for room acoustics and machine learning research.
+Notably, DART is the first open-source ART besides simplified versions \cite{interactiveacoustics, fatelaefficient}.